Node Perturbation Can Effectively Train Multi-Layer Neural Networks: Experimental details

 \section{Experimental details}

 Experiments were performed using fully-connected or convolutional neural networks with leaky ReLU activation functions and a categorical cross-entropy (CCE) loss on the one-hot encoding of class membership.
 The Adam optimizer with default parameters $\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=1e-7$, was used for optimization.
 All experiments were run on an HP OMEN GT13-0695nd desktop computer with an NVIDIA RTX 3090 GPU.
 The experiments required about a week of total computation time and several more weeks of computation time during exploratory experiments.
+Table~\ref{tab:architectures} provides details of the employed neural network architectures.